MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 **Consideration** | **Details**
 --- | ---
-**Pros** | The SmartHotel360 app code won't need to be altered for migration to Azure.<br/><br/> Contoso can take advantage of their investment in Software Assurance using the Azure Hybrid Benefit for both SQL Server and Windows Server.<br/><br/> After the migration Windows Server 2008 R2 won't need to be supported.
-For more information, see the [Microsoft Lifecycle Policy](https://aka.ms/lifecycle).<br/><br/> Contoso can configure the web tier of the app with multiple instances, so that it's no longer a single point of failure.<br/><br/> The database will no longer depend on the aging SQL Server 2008 R2.<br/><br/> SQL Managed Instance supports Contoso's technical requirements and goals.<br/><br/> Managed Instance will provide 100% compatibility with their current deployment, while moving them away from SQL Server 2008 R2.<br/><br/> They can take advantage of their investment in Software Assurance and using the Azure Hybrid Benefit for SQL Server and Windows Server.<br/><br/> They can reuse the Azure Database Migration Service for additional future migrations.<br/><br/> SQL Managed Instance has built-in fault tolerance that Contoso doesn't need to configures.
+**Pros** | The SmartHotel360 app code won't need to be altered for migration to Azure. <br><br> Contoso can take advantage of their investment in Software Assurance using the Azure Hybrid Benefit for both SQL Server and Windows Server. <br><br> After the migration Windows Server 2008 R2 won't need to be supported.
+For more information, see the [Microsoft Lifecycle Policy](https://aka.ms/lifecycle). <br><br> Contoso can configure the web tier of the app with multiple instances, so that it's no longer a single point of failure. <br><br> The database will no longer depend on the aging SQL Server 2008 R2. <br><br> SQL Managed Instance supports Contoso's technical requirements and goals. <br><br> Managed Instance will provide 100% compatibility with their current deployment, while moving them away from SQL Server 2008 R2. <br><br> They can take advantage of their investment in Software Assurance and using the Azure Hybrid Benefit for SQL Server and Windows Server. <br><br> They can reuse the Azure Database Migration Service for additional future migrations. <br><br> SQL Managed Instance has built-in fault tolerance that Contoso doesn't need to configures.
 This ensures that the data tier is no longer a single point of failover.
 **Cons** | Azure App Service only supports one app deployment for each web app.
-This means that two web apps must be provisioned (one for the website and one for the WCF service).<br/><br/>For the data tier, Managed Instance might not be the best solution if Contoso wants to customize the operating system or the database server, or if they want to run third-party apps along with SQL Server.
+This means that two web apps must be provisioned (one for the website and one for the WCF service). <br><br> For the data tier, Managed Instance might not be the best solution if Contoso wants to customize the operating system or the database server, or if they want to run third-party apps along with SQL Server.
 Running SQL Server on an IaaS VM could provide this flexibility.

 <!-- markdownlint-enable MD033 -->